ChaosRifle/DCS-on-Linux/wiki/Installation.md

 > [!note]
 > You should install SRS hooks now if you intend to play multiplayer and use/hear voip, and are not going to put srs in your dcs prefix.
 The preferred way to install srs is to have its own prefix (not the dcs prefix).

 - 6: installing mods can be done by drag and dropping the files into the Limo ``Mods`` or ``Deployers`` tab.
 When installing a mod, you will be able to choose the display-name [7] in limo, version [8], Root Level [9], Deployers [10] to add it to, and confirm [11].
-Root Level [9] just refers to how the mod is packaged.
-Red text means that folder will be stripped off the top, and the green contents used instead.
-For SavedGames, this should be first green for Mods, Scripts, etc. For Core Files mods, this should be first green on CoreMods, Data, API, bin, Mods, Scripts, etc.
+Root Level [9] is a depth index, for how many folders deep to remove off the top (like lua's table.unpack()), effectively choosing which depth of sub-folder to "copy" to your deployment folder.
+With a deployer targeting /savedGames/dcs/ and a mod whos root folder is Liveries, this is the similar to copy pasting the Liveries folder to the /savedgames/dcs/.
+Red text in the folder tree UI means those files/folders will be stripped off the top, and the green will be used ("copied").
+This is for mods that wrap themselves in a self-named folder that must be removed before placement in the game files.
+For SavedGames mods, the root level should corrospond such that the first green folder name would be a folder in /savedgames/dcs/, like ``Mods``, ``Scripts``, ``Liveries``, ``Kneeboard``, etc. For Core Files mods, this should be something like ``CoreMods``, ``Data``, ``API``, ``bin``, ``Mods``, ``Scripts``, etc.
 > We will use the SRS hooks mod supplied in this repo's code (``mods/srs hooks``) as a demo.
 First, drag and drop the entire ``srs hooks`` directory into the ``Mods`` or ``Deployers`` tab in Limo.
 Now fill in the details: choose any name you want ("srs hooks" in this example), version: ``2.1.1.0``, root level: ``0``, deployer is only: ``Savedgames``(or whatever you named it).
 Click "OK" to save it and move on to step 7.
 Note that the picture data is correct apart from version number, which may change in the future
 <img alt="limo 7-11" src="https://github.com/user-attachments/assets/7cda1920-6729-4c5a-b9c2-e811689fcf16" />